Jeznar/GitRepo/Work_Log.md

 23.05.01 Extend syntax for **Quips** to support a controllable delay in the playback.

+23.05.02 Fix to **Life Drain** for Snow Maiden, Spector and Wraith.
+All of them used a depreciated DAE setting.
+Now they have an onUse Macro.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)